Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 -

-Ceremony venue coordinator
+a venue coordinator

 -

-A responsible, assertive friend (bossy is good too) or family member
+an organized, assertive friend or family member

 -